writerthethinker1/relax_write/materials/course_files/notes/extra_things/index.md

 ---
 layout: post
 title: 'Extra Things'
+comments: "These are just some extra things, not entirely needed, but as we keep going along certain topics have more explanations and new work.
+Read at your leisure..."
 ---

-These are just some extra things, not entirely needed, but as we keep going along certain topics have more explanations and new work.
-Read at your leisure...
+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}